ACS International Student Chapters

 How to Start an ACS International Student Chapter

 Establish a program that will benefit your peers and support students who want to pursue a career in chemistry.

 To start an ACS international student chapter at your institution:

-- Identify at least 6 student members of the ACS at your school and have their member numbers available.
+- Identify at least 6 premium student members of the ACS at your school and have their member numbers available.
 If students plan to join ACS to form a student chapter, you can apply for a one-time starter grant from ACS to help pay for your first 6 student members.

 - Complete and submit the ACS Student Chapter Charter form by clicking the button below.